Mercury Hg: Development and release

 Booth of UTV Ignition Games in E3 2011.

 Mercury Hg was developed by a five-man team known collectively as Eiconic Games for the Xbox 360 and PlayStation 3 (PS3).
-It was announced in E3 2011.
+It was announced during E3 2011.
 Dave Pollard served as co-producer alongside James Boulton, and co-directed the game with Simon Credland.
 Neal Jones and Graeme Monk served as designers.
-The music was created by two independent artists: Jilk and Sugar Jesus.
-UTV Ignition Games approached Eiconic Games based on Graeme Monk's previous involvement with Archer Maclean's Mercury and due to previous development team, Ignition Banbury, no longer existing.
+The music was made by two independent artists: Jilk and Sugar Jesus.
+UTV Ignition Games approached Eiconic Games based on Graeme Monk's involvement with Archer Maclean's Mercury and due to previous development team, Ignition Banbury, no longer existing.
 UTV Ignition Games requested the game to be a modernized version of the series and appeal to a wider audience.
 Credland created the art style, which was inspired by Portal and Wipeout.
-Developing the game for PlayStation 3 and Xbox 360 allowed Eiconic Games to make the mercury more accurate and behave with better physics.
+Developing the game for PlayStation 3 and Xbox 360 allowed Eiconic Games to make the mercury more accurate and behave with superior physics.
 The title is a play on words for Mercury HD.
-Eiconic Games tailored the levels to never take more than two minutes to complete, in order to reduce the frustration of players of losing a level.
+Eiconic Games tailored the levels to never take more than two minutes to complete, in order to reduce the frustration of players losing a level.

 UTV Ignition Games released the game on PlayStation 3 via PlayStation Network on September 27, 2011, in North America, and in Europe the following day.
-The Xbox 360 version was planned to be released via Xbox Live Arcade worldwide on the same day as the PS3's European release but was delayed and released on October 19, 2011.
+The Xbox 360 version was planned to be released via Xbox Live Arcade worldwide on the same day as the PS3's European release, but was delayed and released on October 19, 2011.
 Two downloadable content (DLC) packages were released for the game.
 The first DLC titled "Heavy Elements" was released in North America on the same day as the base game for PS3 and Xbox 360, and contains 45 levels, 10 of them bonus and five challenge.
 It was later released in Europe on October 19, 2011 for both PS3 and Xbox 360.
-The second DLC titled "Rare Earth Elements" contains the same number of levels as the first DLC, and was released in North America on November 29, 2011, for PS3.
+The second DLC titled "Rare Earth Elements" has the same number of levels as the first DLC, and was released in North America on November 29, 2011, for PS3.
 The PS3 version was later released in European regions the following day alongside the Xbox 360 version for both North America and Europe.